nan0s7/nfancurve/README.md

 # nfancurve
 Small bash script for using a custom fan curve in Linux for those with an Nvidia GPU.

-Within the if-statements, the "TEMP:53:2" is just cutting the whole output of the query that asks for the current GPU core temperature; 53 is the position and it's assuming the temperature is 9 < temp < 100.
+Within the if-statements, the "TEMP:53:2" is just cutting the whole output of the query that asks for the current GPU core temperature; 53 is the position and it's assuming the temperature is 9 < temp < 100 (ie a two-digit integer).

 TODO:
 - add more error checking when getting the current GPU temperature